clairey-zx81/json-model/TUTO.md

 cd json-model-tutorial
 ```

-Running the compiler to generate source code only requires a Python virtual environment.
+Running the compiler to generate source code and validate values with the Python backend
+only requires a Python virtual environment.
-However, running the generated codes requires a few dependencies which are less easy
+However, running other generated codes requires a few dependencies which are less easy
-to install and may not be readily available on some platform.
+to install and may not be readily available on some platforms.

-In order to simplify handling these dependencies, this tutorial relies on an Ubuntu-based
+To simplify handling these dependencies, we provide an Ubuntu-based **Docker image**
-**Docker image** (next subsection), but the advanced user can proceed with installing the
+(next subsection), but it is also possible to proceed with installing the
-**Python venv** and additional system packages when needed.
+**Python venv** (following subsection) and possibly additional system packages when needed.

+Both environments work for most of the tutorial sections below, so feel free to choose whichever
+seems more familiar.
+The docker image allows to also run directly the C and JS generated codes.
+Running the PL/pgSQL code requires a working Postgres server, which is _not_ discussed here.

 ### Docker Image Installation